 One of the greatest learnings about leadership and team management that we have gained from operating a project of the magnitude and scope of One Community is the value of creating a culture of “how can I help” and “build on top of.”
 Working with diverse teams on goals as large as ours has clearly identified the value of these approaches in supporting the necessary on-going positive mindset, energy, accountability, proactivity, and leadership supportive of our collective success.
 Because of this, we have made these two statements a sort of mantra within our organization that is foundational to how we look at accomplishing tasks together.

 Creating and maintaining a culture of “how can I help” means expecting all individuals to ask “how can I help” versus appointing a Facilitator or Manager to seek out individuals needing things to do and then assigning tasks.
 Most of us have had the experience of working with a group where one or more individuals are constantly needing to be asked to help.
 In situations like these, even with an energetic and willing participant, it still takes on-going energy from someone else to keep these individuals engaged in whatever process is being undertaken.
-This is energy we would much rather apply to tasks.
-So instead of accepting that some people just need to be asked all the time, we’ve created and maintain a culture of “how can I help” with the understanding that needing to be asked to help repeatedly is a great opportunity to share feedback so we can all be more accountable and effective moving forward.
+We are self-motivated and responsible people and seek to work with others like us.
+We give feedback if we feel someone isn’t being proactive enough and will remove people from the team if this feedback fails to improve accountability.

 The second important mindset and One Community cultural element we are dedicated to is the concept of “build on top of.”
 What this means is that:

 In short, our culture of “build on top of” means asking the following key questions of any proposed change or addition of something to the Action List/Work Breakdown Structure (WBS):